 These free groups are designed to assist women to deal with multiple issues that may arise from going through the breast cancer journey.

-We have found these groups to be very rewarding for many of our clients, with some life changing moments occurring.
+We have found these groups to be very rewarding for many of our clients, with some life-changing moments occurring.

-Your resilience helps you weather the storms, to get through diagnosis, treatment and the ongoing care and maintenance of breast cancer.
+Resilience is the capacity to maintain hope in the face of adversity, tragedy, threats or significant sources of stress.
+Your resilience helps you weather storms, to get through diagnosis, treatment and the ongoing care and maintenance of breast cancer.
 These workshops help individuals to become more resilient by developing and practicing grounding techniques to improve resilience, make life more manageable and enhance wellbeing.

 Art Therapy provides a bridge to connect a person’s unique internal thoughts, feelings and perceptions with their external realities.
 The artwork may include body drawings, symbols for health, drawing and writing journals, sand painting, clay work and more.
 Art Therapy is often accompanied by guided visualisations to connect one’s mind with their imagination in a relaxing, meditative way, assisting with spontaneous creativity from a deeper, unconscious level.

 No prior experience or skills with art are necessary

 These workshops are tailored to the needs of women going through breast cancer and enable them to creatively express themselves and step away from their anxieties through the grounding medium of clay.
 They lend themselves to a variety of therapeutic aims, including facilitating expression of emotions, revealing unconscious thoughts and calming the mind.

 This year we will change the partners support group format.
 We will meet every three months for an information seminar presentation by a registered psychologist on some of the many issues and challenges faced by partners of women with breast cancer.
 The presentation will be followed by a facilitated discussion.